 We have the extraordinary opportunity to help share this critically important story through the eyes of the woman who lived it.
-These funds will provide financial support for festival submissions, help to create promotional materials, and expand the film’s impact and accessibility to more places around the world.
+These funds provide financial support for festival submissions, help to create promotional materials, and expand the film’s impact and accessibility to more places around the world.
 By sharing her story as widely as possible, we can help alter the way the world thinks about refugees and support the career of a talented and visionary young journalist.

-CREATIVE ways you can support this project:
+CREATIVE ways to CONTINUE to support this organization …

-- Send this post to 5 people you think would be inspired and want to join the fun!
+- SEND this post to 5 people you think would be inspired and want to join the fun!

-- Know anyone in the film production, distribution, education world?
+- KNOW anyone in the film production, distribution, education world?
 Send them this project and let’s see how we can EXPAND this film’s connections!

 We belong to each other.

-Let’s standTALL together and light up the world.
+Let’s standTALL together and light up the world!